LoomisLoud/epfl-course-recommendation/README.md

 ## Credits
 Huge thanks to the scientists who worked on the [Collaborative Denoising Auto-Encoders for Top-N Recommender Systems](http://alicezheng.org/papers/wsdm16-cdae.pdf), as well as the [henry0312](https://github.com/henry0312/CDAE) for his quick implementation of the paper.

+Thanks also to Francisco Pinto and Kshitij Sharma at the CEDE lab at EPFL for the great help when supervising this project.